openbank/openbank/v1/counterparty/all.md

 ## List all accounts

-Returns a list containing up to 20 accounts. `next_starting_index` can be used for pagination.
+Returns a list of counter parties, pagination is supported.

 ```sh
 curl -X GET \